rshinda/jenkins-react-app-1/README.md

 And select certain plugins:

-once your jenkins is ready  ,,Hit Start using Jenkins button and it will take you to the Jenkins dashboard.
+once your jenkins is ready  Hit Start using Jenkins button and it will take you to the Jenkins dashboard.

 9) Create New item: Click on the New Item on the left-hand side of the dashboard.